zzonyo/trust-docs-test/source/index.html.md

   Restful interface: add “return to users’ adjustment factor” on Query a Single Sub-Account’s Assets Information Interface.

-  WebSocket Interface: add “return to users’ adjustment factor” on WebSoket Portfolio Push Interface;
+  WebSocket Interface: add “return to users’ adjustment factor” on WebSocket Portfolio Push Interface;

   Restful Interface: add Optimal price set with optimal top 5, optimal 10 and optimal top 20 on Order Place Interface and Place a Batch of Orders Interface